Allies story – Part II

 Understanding Cervical Changes

 The malignant process begins from the cervix’s lower layers of the epithelium (covering tissue) and progresses upward to the surface.
 Therefore, if the smear only includes the superficial layer, you can make a diagnosis only when the disease has reached its last stage.
 After scraping cells from a specific area of the cervix—the junction of the integumentary epithelium on the outside and the columnar epithelium lining the cervix canal on the inside—the specialist spreads the cells on a glass slide.
-The cytologist’s diagnosis may sound like “no atypical HPV cells detected” – normal or “detected”.
+The cytologist’s diagnosis may sound like HPV viral load levels are not detected” – normal or “detected”.

 Therefore, with a minor lesion, you can determine the type of virus, remove the highly oncogenic one, and observe the low-oncogenic one.
 In serious colposcopic pathology, doctors remove the tissue regardless of the virus type, which may not be detected in this case.
 They determine the virus type using PCR diagnostics.